 There are as many different gardens as there are homes.
 Just have a look at the garden next door.
 Even if it has more or less the same size as your own garden, your neighbour has probably arranged it very differently from you – with different garden furniture, planters, flowers etc. Your neighbour could be the lazy type who keeps a low maintenance garden – or maybe the family type, who has a kids’ garden with swings and trampolines.
 But how about yourself?
 See if you can recognise your own garden in one (or more) of these 4 different garden types.

-The garden for active gardeners
+The outdoor area for active gardeners

 Do you have planters and flower beds that need your love and care?
 Do you find yourself on your knees, weeding whenever you get the chance?
 Do you have a bistro set only for short rests in between cutting the grass or cutting back the roses?
 Then you are definitely the active garden owner type.
 You are busy in your garden whenever you get the chance and most likely spend all winter creating garden design plans.